 - (1:25) — He explains the evolutionary development that made humans focus 10 times more attention to negative news than positive news;

-- (3:40) — He elaborates further on Steven Pinker’s enlightening statement of how we are living in the most peaceful time in human history.
+- (3:40) — And he elaborates on Steven Pinker’s enlightening statement of how we are living in the most peaceful time in human history.

 This training covered a ton of interesting topics such as Peter’s plans for expanding the human lifespan, why the future is much brighter than we tend to think, and “Peter’s Laws” for being an outlier.